nipy/PyLocator/doc/src/tutorial.rst

   3. these two matrices where then concatenated; using this new matrix the post-implantation image was transformed to the MNI template.
   4. finally, the image was brain-extracted.

-After closing the dialogue, the image is being loaded and the 5 subwindows come to live - or at least four of them.
+Then the MRI is loaded and the main window of PyLocator pops up.
+It consists of two toolbars (a main toolbar at the top and a secondary at the left side) and 5 subwindows.
+Four of these windows come to live immediately..

 .. figure:: _static/tutorial3.png
    :align: center